-Though the instructions indicate that four people should ideally sing it, the spacing of vocal entries and the structure of the music indicates that it can be sung by up to twelve people, all singing the tune but starting at different times, not including the two singing the ground bass.
 The medieval term for this style of song is a rota.
 Today this staggered entry of people singing the same line is known as a round (if second and third entries etc. start at the beginning of a phrase sung by other singers) or a canon (if second and third entries etc. start partway through a phrase sung by other singers).

 Below we have The Night Watch singing the song, taking the minimum manuscript instruction of two people singing it, with the audience singing the first pes and Ian Pittaway of The Night Watch coming in at the end of the song with the second pes.

 The same rota is used for a Latin devotional song in red ink, written underneath the Sumer lyric’s black ink.
 The words are:

 Filio – non parcens exposuit mortis exicio –

 Qui captivos semivivos a supplicio –